-Air tubing and aquarium tubing that is not cleaned or certified for pure oxygen service.
+Air tubing and aquarium tubing that is not cleaned or certified for pure oxygen service contains residual petroleum.
+Oil, petroleum, pure 100% oxygen @ 50 PSI service pressure is a potential fire hazard.
 Air tubing is cheap/inexpensive and often run through wiring chases’ adjacent to live electrical wires (a serious fire hazard).

 Oxygen equipment is often stored in a boat compartment with batteries, live electricity and oil products.
-Some homemade oxygen system builds are not concerns about oxygen enrichment inside electric water pumps, boat bilges or live electricity inside oxygen enriched livewells gas spaces.
+Some homemade oxygen system builds are not concerned about oxygen enrichment (24% oxygen environments) with electric water pumps, in boat bilges or live electricity inside any oxygen enriched livewells gas spaces.
 Lubricating oxygen equipment with oil and WD-40 to prevent corrosion is also a common fire hazard.

 Some fishermen and salesmen consider high pressure oxygen cylinders strapped on a thin plastic ice chest lid with a couple screws and straps as Safe and Secured. – SAFETY HAZARD and FIRE HAZARD

 Some fishermen that build and use homemade fishing oxygen systems are neither concerned nor aware of “Rules of the Oxygen Road” nor any general safety requirements when using pure oxygen, securing high pressure oxygen equipment, oxygen enriched gas spaces (24% O2 concentration or greater) , transporting oxygen and using oxygen equipment on boats, highways or storing oxygen at home.